 The point is, assessing market viability is complicated.
 We asked a simple question: Which method is best?
 And we got a simple answer: it depends.
 What it depends on, however — the size, stage, cash reserves and growth ambitions of the business — is enlightening.

-In response to an interview request, Maegan Lujan, director of solutions and services at Toshiba America Business Solutions, Inc., conducted a LinkedIn poll that generated responses from technical experts across 14 different companies.
+Maegan Lujan, director of solutions and services at Toshiba America Business Solutions, Inc., conducted a LinkedIn poll that generated responses from technical experts across 14 different companies.
 Here’s what they had to say when asked which tool is most valuable for determining product-market fit:

 - The retention curve: 43 percent